samarali/TwitterTask/README.md

 	a-setAppLanguage to update app delete.current language and language key in NSUserDefaults. b-locatizeLables in update localization of screens
 	c- switchToEnglishLayout or switchToArabicLayout according to previous language to update layout of screen.

-2-in press login button (onLoginPressed) try to open authorization page with application ConsumerKey & ConsumerSecret.
+2-check last updated language if != curerent -> update the current language 3-in press login button (onLoginPressed) try to open authorization page with application ConsumerKey & ConsumerSecret.

 Step 2 - Save user
 ------------------------